IsaacOribamise/Installing-and-Utilization-of-pfSense-Firewall/README.md

 - <b>📝 STEP 5: Performed basic configurations like setting up firewall rules.
 For this, I created a firewall alias (It is a feature that allows me to create  a named list of IP addresses, networks, or ports that can be referenced in firewall rules.)
 I then customized the firewall rules to block traffic coming from that certain website.</b>

-- <b>📝 STEP 6: Performed another basic configuration which was setting up an OpenVPN for a user.
+- <b>📝 STEP 6: Performed another basic configuration which was setting up an OpenVPN for a user, this is used for  allowing remote users to connect to a network securely.
+I navigated to the "VPN" > "OpenVPN" > "Servers."
+Click on the "Add" button to create a new OpenVPN server, did the regular configuration.
+Created an OpenVPN user, downloaded and Installed OpenVPN Client, and connected to the OpenVPN Server.</b>